 I add just enough water for the crust to come together.
 If the dough isn’t easily coming together into a ball, then I add a little more water.
 You don’t need to stick to the exact range of water listed – just trust the texture.
 When you handle the dough it should be soft, pliable, and just a touch on the moist side.

-In the picture below, you can see my lightly floured disk of dough sitting on a piece of floured parchment paper.
-I use a good dusting of flour and parchment for extra insurance.
+I place my lightly floured disk of gluten free dough on a piece of floured parchment paper.
+Use a good dusting of flour and parchment for extra insurance.
 You can roll the dough out, using more flour as you go to prevent sticking, or place another piece of parchment paper on top of the dough and roll it out between the two parchment sheets.

 Move Your Gluten-Free Pie Crust with Care